coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Optimisation.md

 # Optima
 Optimisation methods need to be mindful of local vs global optima:
 ![](Pasted%20image%2020240429155336.png)
-Generally the desired solution is the global optima.
+Generally the desired solution is a global optima, not a local one.